Deploy PostgreSQL in 5 minutes

 password: hackme

-Deploy the PostgreSQL YAMLβ
+Deploy the PostgreSQL yamlβ

-# Apply the YAML
+# Apply the yaml

 kubectl apply -f postgresql.yaml

-# Check status (may take 1-2 minutes)
+Check the status of your PostgreSQL cluster (may take 1-2 minutes):

-β ~ kubectl get postgreses
+kubectl get postgreses

 NAME READY AGE VERSION